danielharrell/LectFall2015/Question.md

 than nothing.

 But what, now, about the prospect of any answer to this question?
+Sadly, it doesn't look any better than before.
-After all, if we take something rather than nothing to refer to presence rather than absence, then asking *why* there is something rather than nothing seems to be asking for the source of presence to present itself somehow, as if it were no longer a source.
-Or to put the paradox in different terms: the question seems to be asking for the origin of my own point of view upon the world to become part of that point of view, as if it were no longer an origin.
-So we seem to be stuck
+After all, if we take something rather than nothing to refer to presence rather than absence, then asking *why* there is something rather than nothing, at least if I expect to find an answer, seems to be asking for the *source* of presence to present itself to me, as if it were no longer a source.
+Or to put the paradox in different terms: asking my question in the expectation of an answer is like asking for the origin of my own point of view upon the world to become *part* of that point of view, as if it were no longer an origin.
+So we seem to be stuck in paradox, and stuck with the same question about questions that concluded the first part of my lecture.
+If a question is so incomplete as to ask for an answer that will never be found, then how can it still be complete enough to *be* a question?
+How are questions without answers in this sense even possible?

 Here mention how the question of my first part still remains.
 Then move on to solution.
 [Mention how I am